arnaucasau/Quantum-Computing-3SAT/README.md

 In the second notebook, Part-2-3SAT-Grover-Schoning.ipynb, we find an implementation of Schöning's algorithm as the oracle of Grover's algorithm (generalized as Amplitude Amplification).
 Combining the two algorithms, we achieve a quadratic speedup over Schöning's classical algorithm.
 In the text file cnf_test2.txt, we can see the formula the notebook uses as input.

 To implement all the algorithms, we will use Python and Qiskit, an open-source software development kit (SDK) developed by IBM to work with quantum computers.

+The thesis document can be found in CasauPlayaArnau_TFG.pdf.
+Even though the thesis is currently written in Catalan, it will be translated into English soon!